ElenaE873/shortdrills/README.md

 The Question&Answer loop is a simple loop you can get started with to get a questions and answer sequence to loop through knowing one outcome may only be inevitable if build this way, but it can be expanded and built upon.

+List Comprehension is where the magic really happens, that's for sure.
+The example with explanation available is really simple but it goes through the very basic fundamentals of how it works and can be layered onto into more complex forms.

 2 - "scriptdrills" Branch:
 This branch contains really basic and simple .py scripts.